MehrdadKianiOsh/DeepLearning-CourseProject-Noise2Noise/README.md

 This project is consisting of two mini projects:

-One can download the images from Kaggle: https://www.kaggle.com/datasets/mehrdadkianiosh/noisy-images
+One can download the dataset from Kaggle: https://www.kaggle.com/datasets/mehrdadkianiosh/noisy-images

 Mini-project 1: Noise2Noise is able to reconstruct a signal from learning exclusively from the corrupt signals.
 In this case, we use this idea to denoise